Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like Timeneye can help you with that

 - the more targeted the goal is, the better you’ll be able to allocate time and resources to it;

 - your team is more likely to be successful if they have clear, attainable goals to reach.

 “Only 3% of adults have clear, written, specific, measurable, time-bounded goals, and by every statistic, they accomplish ten times as much as people with no goals at all”

-Let’s see how to write SMART goal the right way – and how to achieve them.
+Let’s see how to write SMART goals the right way – and how to achieve them.

-You cannot set your personal or your team’s goal and objectives without before taking a look at where you’re now, what’s been done that far and where you want to head in the future.
+You cannot set your personal or your team’s goals and objectives without taking a look at where you’re now, what’s been done that far and where you want to head in the future.
 For example:

 – Use tools like Google Analytics to extract audience and traffic metrics;

 – Take a look at Google Trends to predict where your industry will be going: